Pabrick/roger/README.md

 So, welcome!

+## Version: 1.0.8
+Easier usage of the library.

 ## Version: 1.0.7
 Minor improvements adding getters to the classes and scoping the npm package under the name: **@pabrick/roger.js**